Procurement: Measuring performance

-Integrity Pacts are one tool to prevent fraud and other irregular practices in procurement projects.
-The G20 has recommended their use in their 2019 Compendium of Good Practices for Promoting Integrity and Transparency in Infrastructure Development.
-A major European Commission pilot project entitled Integrity Pacts - Civil Control Mechanism for Safeguarding EU Funds is seeking to evaluate the effectiveness of Integrity Pacts in reducing corruption in 17 EU-funded projects in 11 Member States with a total value of over EUR 920 million.
+The intensity of competition during procurement can be measured by the number of bids.
+Division of the procurement into smaller lots and the possibility of negotiation can increase competition.
+Competition law can prevent bid rigging.

-Roles in procurement
+Personnel and roles

 Personnel who undertake procurement on behalf of an organization may be referred to as procurement officers, professionals or specialists, buyers or supply managers.
 The US Federal Acquisition Regulation refers to Contracting Officers.
 Staff in managerial positions may be referred to as Purchasing Managers or Procurement Managers.
+The ISM refers to "the supply profession".

 A Purchasing or Procurement Manager's responsibilities may include: